Chapter Volunteer Resources

 - Global Homecoming – bring alumni together in your community to celebrate Homecoming

-- Social – gather alumni in your area for a pub night, local sporting event, etc.
+- Socials – gather alumni in your area for a pub night, local sporting event, etc.

-- Community-focus – find an initiative in your community for your Chapter to volunteer its time and give back to the community
+- Community-focused initiatives – find an initiative in your community for your Chapter to volunteer its time and give back to the community

 - Speaker series – bring a speaker to your own community that would be of interest to your Chapter